Habropoda laboriosa: Pollination behavior

 H. laboriosa exhibits a special method of pollination referred to as buzz pollination.
-They are oligolectic or specialist pollinators to Vaccinium ashei and Gelsemium sempervirens.
+They are oligolectic or specialist pollinators to Vaccinium virgatum and Gelsemium sempervirens.
 They latch onto the anthers of a plant and vibrate their thoracic muscles and their wings at 100 to 500 Hz, which results in the ejection of pollen from the anthers subsequently landing on the bee's body.
 When the bees visit a different blueberry plant, the pollen on the bee's body will land on the female reproductive organ for fertilization.
 This behavior is specially tuned for the extraction of pollen in blueberry plants, because blueberry plants require these vibrations to be able to efficiently release their pollen; since blueberry plants have naturally heavy and adherent pollen, it is hard for other pollinators to extract pollen.
 This makes H. laboriosa an efficient pollinator for blueberry plants.
-Buzz pollination has been discovered in the past 100 years, however, there is still much research to be done on this topic due to the difficulty in measuring the vibrations in a natural pollination occurrence.
+Buzz pollination was discovered in the past 100 years and there is still much research to be done on this topic due to the difficulty in measuring the vibrations in a natural pollination occurrence.
 H. laboriosa emerge around late February till April and are only active during this time period to pollinate the blueberry plants.
 This is because blueberry plants only flower and bloom at this time.
 They have the ability to emerge before the start of spring due to their ability to survive in cooler weather.
 They are able to vibrate their thoracic muscles for warmth thus allowing them to fly in temperatures as low as 60 degrees Fahrenheit.
 When they are vibrating their thoracic muscles, human observers describe the sound it produces as "buzzing"; usually, this sound is at a higher pitch during pollination because they are vibrating at a higher frequency then normal flight.They are absent by the time the fruit is ready for harvest, so they are only active for a couple of weeks during the year.
-Compared to the bumble bee species, the female H. laboriosa are quicker at finding pollen and nectar, and they spend most of the day collecting it when it is in their preferred range of temperatures.
+Compared to the bumblebee species, the female H. laboriosa are quicker at finding pollen and nectar, and they spend most of the day collecting it when it is in their preferred range of temperatures.

 Male and female individual behavior differs when foraging for pollen and nectar.
 Females have more pollen grains on 4 out of 5 parts of their bodies whereas males often carry a wider species of pollen grains that increases the chances of fertilization in plants.